event-driven-robotics/WiN-GUI/README.md

 # How to
 ## Change the filter
 If you want to change the filter properties you can do this [here](https://github.com/2103simon/encoding_gui/blob/d07c60c680ace8ccb1121eeaa21acb9480533ef1/utils/data_management.py#L34).
-To change the filter replace the default filter [here](https://github.com/2103simon/encoding_gui/blob/d07c60c680ace8ccb1121eeaa21acb9480533ef1/utils/data_management.py#L57).
+To change the filter type replace the default filter [here](https://github.com/2103simon/encoding_gui/blob/d07c60c680ace8ccb1121eeaa21acb9480533ef1/utils/data_management.py#L57).

 ## Include custom neuron models
 The WiN-GUI can be extended with further neuron models!
-To use your custom neuron model, the model has to be added [here](https://github.com/2103simon/encoding_gui/blob/main/utils/models.py) and the according parameter [here](https://github.com/2103simon/encoding_gui/blob/main/parameters/encoding_parameter.py).
+To use your custom neuron model, the model has to be added [here](https://github.com/2103simon/encoding_gui/blob/main/utils/neuron_models.py) and the according parameter [here](https://github.com/2103simon/encoding_gui/blob/main/utils/neuron_parameters.py).
 Finally, you need to load your model to be used in the GUI.
 Brief overview showing a custom neuron model in PyTroch you can find [here](https://pytorch.org/tutorials/beginner/examples_nn/polynomial_module.html).

 Here comes a step by step how to guide based on the LIF neuron:

 1. Add your neuron model:
-   1. Add a new class as `NAME(nn.Module)`, [ref.](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L222).
+   1. Add a new class as `NAME(nn.Module)`, [e.g.](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L222).
-   2. List the `NeuronState` variables, [ref.]([TODO ref](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L223)).
+   2. List the `NeuronState` variables, [e.g.](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L223).
-   3. Define the model (`init`, `forward`, `reset`) and pay attention to set the default values, [ref.]([TODO ref](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L225)).
+   3. Define the model (`init`, `forward`, `reset`) and pay attention to set the default values, [e.g.](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_models.py#L225).
 2. Add the neuron parameter:
-   1. Add a new dictionary in the [neuron_parameters file](https://github.com/2103simon/encoding_gui/blob/main/utils/neuron_parameters.py) as `NAME={}`, [ref](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_parameters.py#L34).
+   1. Add a new dictionary in the [neuron_parameters file](https://github.com/2103simon/encoding_gui/blob/main/utils/neuron_parameters.py), [e.g.](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/utils/neuron_parameters.py#L34).
-   2. Each entry has to match a single member in the `NeuronState` list (see 1.2), but not all `NeuronState` members have to be listed here.
-For not listed the default values from the `init` (see 1.3) are used.
+   2. Each entry has to match a single member in the `NeuronState` list (see 1.2), but not all `NeuronState` members must be listed here.
+For not listed members the default values from the `init` (see 1.3) are used.
 3. Load the neuron model and parameter:
-    1. Include the model [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L37), [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L64), [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L262), [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L609), and [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L742).
+    1. Include the model in the main file [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L37), [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L64C26-L64C44), [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L259), [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L625), and [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L758).
-    2. The default neuron model can be set [here](https://github.com/2103simon/encoding_gui/blob/398aa68263e1a07fee5272eccd69fc206003d92b/WiN_GUI.py#L177).
+    2. The default neuron model can be set [here](https://github.com/event-driven-robotics/WiN-GUI/blob/199c3cdee3832d7b6dcf863545a69eed96f9a828/WiN_GUI.py#L174).

 If you implement a new model, and want to make it available for the community, let us know!